neutron-org/neutron/readme.md

 neutrond query interchainqueries query-result 1 --node tcp://127.0.0.1:16657
 ```

-* Result for transactions search query (in our case MsgBankSend and this query id is 2, and we set limit and offset to 1 and 100 respectively):
+* Result for transactions search query (in our case MsgBankSend and this query id is 2, and we set start and limit to 1 and 100 respectively):
 ```shell
 neutrond query interchainqueries query-transactions-search-result 2 1 100 --node tcp://127.0.0.1:16657
 ```